ruupusensei/MIPS_Calculator/README.md

 # MIPS_Calculator
- A basic calculator written in MIPS Assembly
+ A basic calculator written in MIPS Assembly.
+Performs 8 operations, this version does not detect overflow.
+ See manual PDF for breakdown of functionality.